vovchisko/wse-cc/README.md

 Look at [``wse``](https://www.npmjs.com/package/wse) before you start.

-## Wait, what?
+## It is...
 This package provides relatively simple system to manage game-instances with NodeJS and WebSocket.
-Let's say you have a game with bazillion rooms or levels and suddenly found that NodeJS is single thread thing.
-But this is the only thing you know good enough to develop your awesome MMORPG! (oh, just like me).

-I saw many great balancers, WebSocket wrappers, process managers, clusters and other things to solve task like this.
-But NOT EXACTLY THIS.

 ## Before we start – who is who?
 ``master`` - main process with known host/port.
 So, demons and users connecting here.